What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 3. Tracheal branches go to the thoracic trachea.

-4. Bronchial branches go to the bronchi.
+4. Bronchial branches are directed to the bronchi.

 5. Esophageal branches approach the thoracic esophagus.